 Scrappy Mechanic: For new players; Creep Pulling can be a large hurdle to overcome when learning to play support heroes.
 You need to stack the creeps by taking their aggro and dragging them from their camp a few seconds before the "refresh" time of a new minute.
 If you do not do this and just pull a single creep camp in, it will push the lane out and make your lane partner unhappy.

-For every discussion there is about adding to Goblin Techies to the game, there will be a person who brings up finding a random Clarity/Salve/Iron Branch on the ground and dieing to their mine trap when you try to investigate.
+For every discussion there was about adding Techies to the game, there will be a person who brings up finding a random Clarity/Salve/Iron Branch on the ground and dying to their mine trap when you try to investigate.

 Linken's Sphere can be one sometimes.
-Some abilities, such as line stuns (Jakiro's Ice Path, Nyx's Impale) will be blocked if targeted on the unit but work if they're targeted on the ground in a way that still hits them.
+Some abilities, such as line stuns (Jakiro's Ice Path for instance) will be blocked if targeted on the unit but work if they're targeted on the ground in a way that still hits them.
 This is a matter of no small annoyance, for both stunners and Linken's holders.

-"Stop Having Fun" Guys: This is one of the worst games for this, practically being a Wretched Hive.
-Alleviated somewhat by the report system, which more often than not puts the worst offenders in a "Low Priority Queue" pool or gives them communication bans.
-LPQ matches them solely with other members of the pool, all rude and unpleasant in their own way, and you have to play five matches in it to get out.
+“Stop Having Fun” Guys: This can be one of the worst games for this, practically being a Wretched Hive at times.
+Alleviated somewhat by the report system, which puts the worst offenders in a "Low Priority Queue" pool or gives them communication bans.
+LPQ matches them solely with other members of the pool - ideally rude/unpleasant players, but also some players who may have been reported multiple times unfairly, or who had internet issues that weren't their fault - and you have to play six or more matches in it to get out.
 Communication bans ban them from using text or voice chat for a day or two.

 Fans of the original game often react poorly to changes that deviate "too far" from how the original game was.
 Even something as simple as names and appearances, which often are changed for copyright reasons, cause backlash among veterans and newer fans alike.
-Examples that come to mind are Brewmaster (originally known as Pandaren Brewmaster) being turned from a standard Panda to a Red Panda, Doombringer having his name changed to Doom, and Bristleback having his name be Bristlebog during development But ultimately reverted.
-More recently Windrunner became Windranger, and Necrolyte to Necrophos.
-Skeleton King got an entire event and game mode based around his remake into Wraith King (Though that change seems to be recieved more postively due to Wraith King's copious amounts of ego and swagger).
+Examples that come to mind are Brewmaster (originally known as Pandaren Brewmaster) being turned from a standard Panda to a Red Panda, Doombringer having his name changed to Doom, and Bristleback having his name be Bristlebog during development but ultimately reverted, Windrunner becoming Windranger, and Necrolyte becoming Necrophos.
+Skeleton King got an entire event and game mode based around his remake into Wraith King (though that change seems to be received more positively due to Wraith King's copious amounts of ego and swagger).
 It seems that Blizzard has their finger on the lawsuit trigger the moment Valve slips up.

 Patch 6.79.
 The changes to buybacks, the day and night cycle, courier, and certain changes to heroes did not rub well with more than a few fans.
 That mostly went away when the patch actually dropped, but more than a few people still wonder why Night Vision has to be near universally crap.